Julia-Tempering/Pigeons.jl/docs/src/index.md

 ## Example

-!!! warning
+!!! warning "TODO"

-    TODO: later on, once we have interfaces with some PPLs, write some user-facing examples, showing the key capabilities
+    Later on, once we have interfaces with some PPLs, write some user-facing examples, showing the key capabilities